oils-for-unix/oils/doc/syntax-feelings.md

 Here's one of the shortest ways to describe the [Oil language]($xref:oil-language):

-> A shell that's familiar to people who know Python, JavaScript, or Ruby.
+> A Unix shell that's familiar to people who know Python, JavaScript, or Ruby.

 This document gives you a feel for that, with brief examples.
 It's not a comprehensive or precise guide.
 Roughly speaking, Oil code has more